OpenRiak/riak_kv/docs/BucketProperties.md

 The value of `1` is sometimes used in read-only clusters, to reduce storage costs in clusters purposed for backups or offline-reporting.
 The value of `5` is used only in very large clusters, either as the probability of concurrent failures requires higher redundancy, or because there is a need to improve the efficiency of secondary index queries.

+Changing an n_val on a bucket which already contains data will have unexpected and untested consequences, especially when contracting the n_val.

 ## node_confirms

 The `node_confirms` bucket property has a default value of `0`, and may be set to any non-negative integer less than or equal to the n_val (for that bucket).
 The purpose of `node_confirms` is to offer a guarantee that the data is available on multiple machines, for example setting node_confirms to 2 will guarantee that at least two machines have the data - and the risk of the data being lost can be considered accordingly.